 * Awe: the Queen of the Gods for a time, Ninlil is bolstered by faith in both her and the Anunnaki.
 As such, she can expose the spectral glow of her immortal life force, overwhelming those within Very Near distance who fail a Willpower ACT against rank value 75 power.

 * Boon: having been venerated for several thousand years, Ninlil happily grants requests for power to others.
-She may do this with rank value 75 ability, bolstering magical spells in general, or fueling entreaty spells based on Plant Control or Vapor Animation.
+She may do this with rank value 75 ability, bolstering magical spells in general, or fueling Headway, Plant Control, or Vapor Animation entreaty spells.

 Plant Control: an ability she inherited from her mother, Ninlil holds power over grains and other plants.
 Though rarely thought of in agricultural terms after marrying Enlil, she can induce growth in plant life, or otherwise manipulate it, with rank value 20 ability.